enricopolanski/functional-programming/README.md

 }
 ```

-It should be also further noticed that, even when I do have a Semigroup instance for the A type, using a free semigroup might be still convenient for the following reasons:
+It should be noted that, even when I do have a `Semigroup<A>` instance, using a free semigroup might be still convenient for the following reasons:

 - avoids executing possibly expensive and pointless computations
 - avoids passing around the semigroup instance